Erik Haula Game Preview: Devils vs. Wild

 Haula Season Stats Insights

-- In three of six games this year, Haula has scored a goal, and he has one game with multiple goals.
+- In four of seven games this year, Haula has scored a goal, and he has one game with multiple goals.

-- Haula has a point in three of six games this year, with multiple points in two of them.
+- Haula has a point in four of seven games this season, with multiple points in two of them.

-- Haula has had an assist in one of six games this season.
+- In one of seven games this season, Haula has had an assist, but has yet to record two or more.

-- Haula's odds on his point total prop carry an implied probability of 43.5% that he goes over.
+- Haula has an implied probability of 42.6% to go over his point total based on the odds.

 Sign up for Underdog fantasy today.